bwaggone/smash-stats/README.md

 ####TO-DO
 * Write an update function that will grab all tournaments yet to be recorded, update the data, fix any possible name discrepencies, and move (or link) the data to a folder of the user's choosing.
 (For use with /smash-site-static/)
-* Glicko Calculator (Needs quick change)
+* Add a mode for top 8/32/64 ONLY.
+Might show a different side of the data.
-  * Add support for more than one Calendar year + tournament timeout
+* Glicko Calculator
-* Trueskill Calculator (Needs quick change)
+  * Add support for more than one Calendar year + tournament timeout + Arbitrary start date
-* Pipe data results to Glicko/Custom calculator. \**partially done*
+  * Add a weighting mechanic, because this shit looks really funky
 * Add exceptions to calculator, ignore results from player X on tournament Y.
 * Scrape from challonge